Paramount Law logo

 Paramount Law is a debt settlement law firm operating as a wholly-owned subsidiary of The Law Firm of Higbee & Associates, PC.
 Founded by attorney Mathew Higbee, the firm specializes in representing consumers in debt resolution matters.
 The firm is licensed to practice in Colorado, Florida, Georgia, Iowa, Illinois, Kansas, New Jersey, Nevada, Ohio, South Carolina, and Virginia, and only accepts clients in these states.

 The firm offers debt settlement negotiation to reduce the amount owed, debt consolidation services, litigation defense against creditors and debt collectors, rights restoration and record expungement, and Fair Debt Collection Practices Act (FDCPA) violation claims against collectors.
 They provide free consultations to evaluate a client's specific financial situation and develop personalized debt resolution strategies.
-The company emphasizes that clients work with licensed attorneys rather than non-attorney debt settlement companies, positioning legal representation as a core value proposition.
+The company emphasizes that clients work with licensed attorneys rather than non-attorney debt settlement companies, positioning legal representation as a core profile context.

 Paramount Law distinguishes itself by offering litigation-based debt defense and the ability to pursue claims against debt collectors for FDCPA violations, potentially allowing clients to recover damages.
 The firm has an A+ Better Business Bureau rating and claims to have helped thousands of clients.
 Their approach combines debt negotiation with legal advocacy, appealing to consumers who want professional legal representation rather than third-party debt settlement services.